 2011, 2014 University of Toronto Pilot Research Study Fund

 RESEARCH experience - refereed contributions

-2017 “Empowering Cultural Preservation in China through Participatory Digitization.” – Co-authored with Jamie M. Kwan for the Journal of Archaeological Science: Reports (Volume 12, April 2017, Pages 161–164)
+2017 “Empowering Cultural Preservation in China through Participatory Digitization.” – Co-authored with Jamie M. Kwan for the Journal of Archaeological Science: Reports (Volume 12)

-2017 (in review) “No Experience, No Problem: Exploring the Role of Emulative Learning in Pipe Production” – Journal article co-authored with Christopher Ball for Ethnoarchaeology: Journal of Archaeological, Ethnographic, and Experimental Studies
+2017 (in review) “No Experience, No Problem: Exploring the Role of Emulative Learning in Pipe Production” – Co-authored with Christopher Ball for Ethnoarchaeology: Journal of Archaeological, Ethnographic, and Experimental Studies (Volume 9, Issue 2)

 RESEARCH EXPERIENCE - Non-refereed contributions

 2017 "A Thin Section Petrographic Study of Early to Late Shangshan Ceramics from Zhejiang, China” - Paper Presentation for the 82nd Annual Meeting of the Society for American Archaeology in Vancouver, BC, Canada